 Please note: Dane County Parks owns and operates a lake access site on Upper Mud Lake, 4020 Terminal Drive, McFarland, 53558.
 The lake access site is open year-round but was developed primarily to provide ice fishing access.
 A lake access permit is required but is only enforced during winter months.
 The site provides walk-in access to the lake and adjacent public lands; ATVs and other motorized vehicles for access to the lake/ice or public land are prohibited year-round.
 Portable toilets and waste collection are provided during winter months only.

 Please note: Madison Parks Division will be reconstructing the Olin Turville Park boat launch.
-The launch and parking lot will be closed March 12 - May 4, 2018.
+The launch and parking lot will be closed approximately March 15 - May 4, 2018 (open on May 5th).
 Construction will consist of removal and replacement of the concrete ramps and site grading.

 Sanitary Boat Pumping Stations